microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules.md

 type Animals = Cat | Dog;
 ```

-TypeScript has extended the `import` syntax with two concepts for declaring a import of a type:
+TypeScript has extended the `import` syntax with two concepts for declaring an import of a type:

 ###### `import type`